xianshenglu/blog/source/_posts/angular-is-not-that-good-before-2023.md

 ### In my opinion,

-- `standalone` and `Singals` are the future of Angular.
+- `standalone` + `Singals` are the future of Angular.
 - [`RxJs` will be optional for Angular](https://github.com/angular/angular/issues/5689#issuecomment-879474919).
 - Official state management solution will be provided.
 - Angular will be more like other frameworks/libs.

 Angular has made great choices like choosing `typescript`, but choosing `NgModule` and `zone.js` might have been proven not that successful.
-Even built-in `RxJs` APIs is also not a good solution.
+Even built-in `RxJs` APIs is also probably not a good solution.

-Angular is a good framework and has made great progress recently.
-Please do not mythologize it.

-> Angular is not waiting other frameworks/libs in 3 years.
+> Angular is not waiting for other frameworks/libs in 3 years.
 >
 > He is making progress and choices.
 Some solutions that many frameworks and developers are not choosing often mean that they might not be that suitable for front end developing.
-In those cases, Angular is also learning from other frameworks/libs instead of waiting.
+In those cases, Angular is also learning from other frameworks/libs instead of waiting and insisting that he's in the right direction.

 Actually, frameworks/libs are both learning from each other.
-It would be a good thing to see them become more and more similar.
+Learning and improving themselves is much better than thinking I'm the best one.

 [**Issue**](https://github.com/xianshenglu/blog/issues/149)